pmndrs/zustand/readme.md

 ![Bundle Size](https://badgen.net/bundlephobia/minzip/zustand) [![Build Status](https://travis-ci.org/react-spring/zustand.svg?branch=master)](https://travis-ci.org/react-spring/zustand) [![npm version](https://badge.fury.io/js/zustand.svg)](https://badge.fury.io/js/zustand) ![npm](https://img.shields.io/npm/dt/zustand.svg)

-Small, fast and scaleable bearbones state-management solution.
+Zustand is pronounced "tsoostand" and means "state" in German.
+A small, fast and scaleable bearbones state-management solution.
 Has a comfy api based on hooks, isn't boilerplatey or opinionated, but still just enough to be explicit and flux-like.

 Don't disregard it because it's cute.
 It has quite the claws, lots of time was spent to deal with common pitfalls, like the dreaded [zombie child problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children), [react concurrency](https://github.com/bvaughn/rfcs/blob/useMutableSource/text/0000-use-mutable-source.md), and [context loss](https://github.com/facebook/react/issues/13332) between mixed renderers.
 It may be the one state-manager in the React space that gets all of these right.